pippinbarr/cart253/topics/events/keyboard-events.md

 So, that works and is magical and all that!

 But it feels a lot like we should be able to do better because we have *specific buttons*.
-Right now it doesn't matter *which* button we press!
+Right now it doesn't matter *which* key we press!

 ## `event`

-Well, we can use the same trick as previous.
+Well, we can use the same trick as before.
 If we define our `keyPressed()` and `keyReleased()` functions to include an `event` parameter in their parentheses then that `event` variable will information about the key that was pressed or released!

 There are two ways we can see which key was pressed.